 On the other hand, these very same individuals and qualities can pose a risk to the long-term health of your organization.
 How, you ask?
 In the form of FounFounder'sdrome.

 Most people would consider the characteristics we listed great for business.
 And they are, especially in the beginning.

 Think about all the conditions present in start-ups: high levels of risk-taking, lots of unknowns, big decisions on short timelines, and small teams that have to move lightning-fast.

 There is often one person in particular who IS the brand.
 Without that individual on the team, there would be no team.
 And this is where things can get tricky.

 What is Founder's Syndrome?

 Founder's Syndrome is a phenomenon that occurs when your awesome, inspired, fearless leader becomes more of a liability than an asset.
 (For our purposes here, we will refer to this person as the founder or leader, but it could be a President, CEO, Board member, or another powerful person within the organization.)

 Your founder's affinity for making solo decisions, operating on the fly, and being inseparable from the core of the company may have been a huge asset at one point, but these traits aren't necessarily going to be helpful or sustainable as the company grows and changes over time.

 Expanding organizations need to evolve in thoughtful ways.
-Gone are the days of one or two people making lightning-fast decisions over energy drinks in someone’s garage.
+Gone are the days of one or two people making lightning-fast decisions over energy drinks.
 As organizations grow and develop, things like collaboration, process, planning, and consensus must come into play.